-Sara Lindheim, Associate Professor of Classics, earned an undergraduate degree in Classics at Amherst College (1989) and a graduate degree in Classics at Brown University (1995).
+Sara Lindheim, Associate Professor of Classics, earned an undergraduate degree in Classics at Amherst College and a graduate degree in Classics at Brown University.
 Her research focuses on Latin poetry of the Augustan Age, primarily through the lens of gender and psychoanalytic theory.
 Her first book, Mail and Female: Epistolary Narrative and Desire in Ovid’s Heroides, explores the representation of feminine desire in the collection of poetic letters from heroines of ancient myth and literature to the heroes who have abandoned them.
-She is currently working on a project that seeks to explore the ways in which Augustan poets participate in a new cultural preoccupation with space that emerges with Augustus’ consolidation of power and empire.
+She has just finished a book that explores the ways in which Latin elegiac poetry, widely defined as ranging from Catullus to the exilic epistles of Ovid, participates in a new cultural preoccupation with space that emerges in the late Republic and becomes an obsession with Augustus’ consolidation of power and empire.

-Sara Lindheim, welcomes inquires from prospective students on latin poetry, gender studies, psychoanalysis and geography, empire and literature.
+She welcomes inquiries from prospective students on Latin poetry, gender studies, psychoanalysis and geography, empire and literature.

-- Mail and Female: Epistolary Narrative and Desire in Ovid’s Heroides, Madison: The University of Wisconsin Press, 2003.
+- Mail and Female: Epistolary Narrative and Desire in Ovid’s Heroides, University of Wisconsin Press, 2003.

 - “What’s Love Got To Do With It?: Mapping Cynthia in Propertius’ Paired Elegies 1.8A-B and 1.11-12,” American Journal of Philology 132.4 (2011) 633-665